pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 ## Section 4.3: Trust Document Provisions - Line by Line

-The trust document is the foundation of your dynasty trust.
+The trust document is the foundation of your Legacy trust.
 Every provision matters, and understanding each provision is essential for effective trust administration.
 This section provides a detailed analysis of mandatory provisions, optional provisions, protective mechanisms, and amendment procedures.

 ### Mandatory Provisions Analysis